GET ORDAINED

 Published Friday, Nov.
 4th, 2022

 Getting married is expensive – at least, that’s what they say.
-But the truth is, it doesn’t have to be.
-With a little help from a close friend, you can get married for very little – almost for free!
+But the truth is that it doesn’t have to be!
+With a little help from a close friend, you can get married for very little – almost for free.
+If this sounds perfect, keep reading…

+All you really need to get married is a valid marriage license, maybe a witness or two, and a wedding officiant to confirm your intentions and sign your license.
 Of these, only your marriage license comes with an unavoidable fee.
 Depending on where you apply to marry, this fee will typically be between $30 and $100, and can be as low as $5.

 Here’s what you’ll need to do…

-How to get married almost for free
+How to get married for (almost) free

-1. Apply for your marriage license
+1. Apply for a marriage license

 Can’t afford a wedding officiant?
 No problem!
 Friends and relatives can get ordained online for free to serve as your wedding officiant.